 Tips for a successful reselling business

 It can be tempting to pick up items you THINK you can sell, but it’s important to do a quick search to see how an item is selling before you invest any money or time into it.
 Doing things like researching what other sellers currently have the item listed for and what the item has sold for in the past are good steps to take before purchasing any inventory.
+This post will walk you through how to search sold listings on eBay.

 Pay attention to profit margins